 - 1/2 tsp fine grain salt

-- 1/4 cup light corn syrup (again, you can use dark if that’s what you have)
+- 1/4 cup light corn syrup you can use dark corn syrup, if that’s what you have

 - 2 tbsp heavy cream

 - Preheat your oven to 350° and place your oven rack in the middle slot in your oven.
-Line a 13 inch by 9 inch baking pan with parchment paper.
+Line a 13 inch by 9 inch baking pan with parchment paper, allowing the paper to hang over the sides.
 This will allow you to remove your finished pecan bars from the pan easily.
-If you haven’t toasted pecans before, here’s your chance!
-Don’t worry, toasting nuts is super easy and makes them taste AMAZING.
-Place your pecans on a large sheet pan and toast them in the 350° oven for about 8 minutes.
-See?
-Easy.
-Set them aside for later.

-- Dump the contents of the food processor bowl into the bottom of your 13X9 pan.
-It’s gonna look like a loose crumbly mess.
-That’s fine.
+- Dump the crust dough bowl into the bottom of your 13X9 pan.
 Using your hands, press the crumbs evenly in the bottom of the pan.
-It will all come together with some pressure and the warmth of your fingers.
 Bake at 350° for 20 minutes.
 We’ll make the filling while the crust bakes.

-- Place all pecan bar filling ingredients in a medium saucepan.
-Warm over medium heat until butter is melted and sugars have dissolved, then turn off the heat and remove your pan from the burner.
+- Place brown sugar, corn syrup, maple syrup, heavy cream, butter, and salt in a medium saucepan.
+Warm over medium heat until butter is melted and sugar has dissolved, then turn off the heat and remove your pan from the burner.
 Whisk your egg in a small bowl.
 Add a small amount of the sugar/butter mix to the egg while whisking.
 Add a little more and continue whisking.
 This is called tempering the egg, or bringing its temperature close to the temperature of the hot sugar/butter mix.
-This way, the egg won’t scramble when you add it in.
-That would be gross, right?
-Right.
+This prevents the egg from scrambling when you add it to the warm sugar and butter.
 Slowly add the tempered egg into the rest of the sugar/butter mix while whisking.
-Add in the 2 cups of toasted pecans and mix.
-Now it’s ready!
+Stir in the toasted and chopped pecans